Learn to Identify Trading Entry Candlestick Patterns

-Swing Trading Style Selling Short requires that you are able to identify these distinctly different candlestick patterns:
+To Sell Short Using a Swing Trading Style requires that you are able to identify these distinctly different candlestick patterns:

 1. Buy to Cover Candlestick Patterns.
-These stock price patterns form during a downtrend with swing-style action.
-The candles nestle into prior longer candles, they are usually very small white candlesticks and are not indecision candles.
-Strong Buy to Cover candles are actually continuation patterns in many runs down.
-These candles are created by the typical controlled exit of the Professional Traders who Sell Short during downtrending markets.
+These price action patterns form during a Downtrend with Swing Trading Style action.
+The candlesticks nestle into prior longer candlesticks, they are usually very small white candlesticks and are not indecision day candlesticks.
+Strong Buy to Cover candlesticks are actually continuation patterns in many runs down.
+These candlesticks are created by the typical controlled exit of the Professional Traders who Sell Short during Downtrending markets.

-2. Buy on the Dip Strategy Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
-The veteran Professional Trader aka Institutional Trader, knows a Market Correction when it appears on their charts, and is ready to Sell Short when the uptrend has ended.
+2. Buy the Dip Candlestick Patterns are very different from the Buy to Cover Candlestick Patterns.
+The veteran Professional Trader aka Institutional Trader knows a Market Correction when it appears on their charts, and is ready to Sell Short when the Uptrend has ended.

 3. Bargain Hunter Candlestick Patterns.
 These are the Dark Pool footprints that occur ahead of the final low for the Market Correction of a stock or index.
 These are very precise controlled entry candlestick patterns.
 They are often within a tighter range due to the use of Time Weighted Average Price orders as well as other controlled entry orders, which are routed through Dark Pool and Twilight Pool venues.